DakshyaniRam/Flask-/README.md

 # Flask-
 POC of Flask Framework-Python

-Follow the below commands to create a simple flask application to run with and without debug mode.
+Follow the below commands to create a simple flask application :

 PREREQUISITES :